How do you write a successful business blog?

 Prior to clicking publish, make sure you can answer the following:

-- Will marketing decision-makers read this or want to read it?
+- Will marketing decision-makers read this or want to read this article?

 How can I use blogging to promote my business?